Monét X Change: Music

 Bertin is a classically trained opera singer with a bass voice.

 Monét X Change released her first original single, "Soak It Up", on May 25, 2018, the same day as her elimination episode on Drag Race.
 She released her debut EP, Unapologetically, on February 22, 2019.
 In May 2022, Monét X Change portrayed the voice of Goldie Vandersnatch in Alaska's Drag: The Musical (Studio Cast Recording), a studio recording of a planned stage production about two rival drag bars that go head-to-head while struggling through financial troubles.
 In February 2023, Monét X Change starred as the Duchess of Krakenthorp in the Minnesota Opera's production of The Daughter of the Regiment.

 Personal life

-In September 2025, Monét X Change announced that she is engaged to her longtime partner Andy Short.
+Bertin has two younger brothers from his biological mother, with whom he reconnected in his 30s.
+His biological father was a drug lord and was executed by a cartel.

+Bertin is non-binary and uses she/her and he/him pronouns out of drag.